 Download the sample program.

 Why choose one or the other?
 It doesn’t matter much here because we visit all nodes.
 If you’re visiting all nodes, the first approach is slightly faster.
 However, if you’re using early exit then you’re not visiting all nodes, and the second approach can be much faster.
 The first way has to go through all nodes every time.
-The second way only goes through the nodes that were visited.
+The second way only goes through the nodes that were reached.

 (Note: most of you won’t need this optimization.)
 For the hash table approaches to work, your nodes need to be hashable.
 An alternative is to give each node an integer ID.
 You can then use a bit array to store

-visited, and a regular array of ints to store
+reached, and a regular array of ints to store

 If you’re using C or C++, you can even get away with leaving the distance and came_from arrays uninitialized (potentially a big win!).
 You only have to initialize the bit array, which squeezes 64 ids into a single (long) int.
 Only if the bit is set does the value in the distance or came_from array get initialized.
 You can either put the distance/came_from arrays on the stack, if you have enough stack space, or you can use statically allocated arrays that aren’t re-initialized after each search.
-Be careful though to weigh the cost of initializing the visited bit array versus the cost of using a hash table.
-If the fraction of nodes visited in each search is small, it may be better to use the hash table.
+Be careful though to weigh the cost of initializing the reached bit array versus the cost of using a hash table.
+If the fraction of nodes reached in each search is small, it may be better to use the hash table.